DQuang7403/FullStack_Ecommerce/README.md

-# FullStack Ecommerce TechHub
+# FullStack Ecommerce TechTopia

-This repository contains the source code for a FullStack Ecommerce project called TechHub.
+This repository contains the source code for a FullStack Ecommerce project called TechTopia.

 ## Introduction

-TechHub is an ecommerce platform developed using full-stack technologies.
+TechTopia is an ecommerce platform developed using full-stack technologies.
 It provides a platform for users to browse, purchase, and sell tech-related products.
 The project aims to demonstrate the implementation of essential ecommerce functionalities and showcase proficiency in various web development technologies.

 ## Features